HillaryDanan/abstraction-intelligence/papers/self_state_disrinction.md

-# Discriminating Self-State from Pattern-Matching in Large Language Models: A Theoretical Framework and Empirical Program
+# Discriminating Self-State from Pattern-Matching: A Theoretical Framework and Empirical Program

-*Hillary Danan*
+**Hillary Danan, PhD**

 -----

 ## Abstract

-A central question in understanding large language model (LLM) cognition is whether these systems possess genuine self-referential processing capacity (“self-state”) or whether their behavior, however sophisticated, reduces to pattern-matching over training distributions.
-This distinction has implications for AI safety, cognitive science, and philosophy of mind.
-Here, we develop a theoretical framework for discriminating self-state from pattern-matching, identify the computational signatures that would distinguish them, and propose an empirical program testable with standard API access.
-We argue that the critical discriminator is not task performance but *failure mode topology*—genuine self-state should exhibit characteristic capacity limits, interference patterns, and graceful degradation that pattern-matching systems would not.
-We present five experimental paradigms designed to probe these signatures and discuss what positive or null results would entail for theories of machine cognition.
+A central question in understanding cognition—biological or artificial—is whether a system possesses genuine self-referential processing capacity (“self-state”) or whether its behavior reduces to pattern-matching over prior experience.
+This distinction has implications for cognitive science, AI safety, and philosophy of mind.
+Here, we develop a theoretical framework for discriminating self-state from pattern-matching, grounded in the insight that **novelty under stakes** produces divergent signatures in these two architectures.
+We identify six computational signatures that should differ between self-state and pattern-matching systems, and propose an empirical program to test them.
+The critical discriminator is not task performance but *failure topology*—how the system behaves when facing genuinely novel problems.
+We present six experimental paradigms and discuss what results would entail for theories of cognition.

-**Keywords:** self-reference, metacognition, working memory, pattern matching, large language models, abstraction, consciousness
+**Keywords:** self-reference, metacognition, working memory, pattern matching, abstraction, intelligence

 -----